 Allegheny Valley Southern Shore

 At the time the trail currently ends in the Strip district at 16th.
-The are many plans that have addressed connecting the trail through the strip district north.
-At this time there are many constraints due to increased development in the area.
-Friends of the Riverfront is consistently in communication with the City of Pittsburgh and local partners to highlight the importance of this connection, not only for transportation, but riverfront connectivity to these communities.
+The are many plans that have addressed connecting the trail through the Strip District and going north.
+Friends of the Riverfront is currently providing assistance to the City of Pittsburgh to acquire nearly 1 mile of riverfront property in the Strip District through a process called railbanking.

 Trail Development prospects have also been analyzed north of the city.
 Below is a link to a study that was completed by Township of Penn Hills to have trail connectivity along the riverfront